Samukelo09/Personal-Chatbot/data/people.md

 Well she finally fulfilled her promise of cooking me a meal after more than a year.
 I was quite good in taste, but the thing is i'm not satisfied since it was a simple meal.
 She took advantage of my vulrenablility, but ke all in all, it was good.
+And she also promised to another dish, isn't she sweet?🥹

 ---